asterisk/documentation/docs/Development/Policies-and-Procedures/Module-Deprecation.md

 [//]: # (end-info)

-1. Obtain the Asterisk source code from [Gerrit](https://gerrit.asterisk.org/).
-Since you'll need to put your patch up for review, make an account in Gerrit as well, following the instructions on [Gerrit Usage](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Gerrit-Usage).
+1. Obtain the Asterisk source code from [GitHub](https://github.com/asterisk/asterisk).
+Since you'll need to put your patch up for review, make an account in GitHub as well, following the instructions on [Code Contribution](/Development/Policies-and-Procedures/Code-Contribution).
 2. Create a new Git branch for your deprecation notice change.
 3. Edit the module MODULEINFO and set the "deprecated_in" field in the XML to the version it has been deprecated in.
 4. Edit the module MODULEINFO and set the "removed_in" field in the XML to the version it will be removed in.